Agentic Visualization: Extracting Agent-based Design Patterns from Visualization Systems

-To address these questions, we introduce the concept of \textit{agentic visualization} (AV): interactive visual analysis systems that incorporate autonomous AI agents while maintaining human agency in the analytical process.
-Rather than starting from scratch, we analyze existing visualization systems with automatic or semi-automatic capabilities---sometimes described as mixed-initiative systems~\cite{DBLP:conf/chi/Horvitz99}---reinterpreting them as early forms of agentic visualization.
 By examining these systems through an agentic lens, we identify recurring structures that effectively coordinate automated components and human analysts.
 We formalize these structures as \textit{design patterns} for agentic visualization that balance automation and analytical control.
 Design patterns, originating in architecture~\cite{Alexander1977} and software engineering~\cite{Gamma1994}, provide a structured vocabulary for describing reusable solutions to common challenges.
 This approach aligns with human-centered AI principles that emphasize human values, interpretability, and agency in AI-augmented systems~\cite{Amershi2019, Shneiderman2022}.

 We validate our proposed design patterns by identifying their presence across diverse published visualization systems.
 Each pattern is structured with a descriptive name, the problem it addresses, its solution structure, implementation examples, and associated tradeoffs.
 To demonstrate practical application, we present a novel example scenario that combines multiple patterns to create a dynamic visualization dashboard surveying an active scientific field where agents with different roles, communication, and coordination mechanisms work together to update progressively.